ShupeiLi/shupeili.github.io/_posts/2023-01-01-review-text-mining.md

 **Stem**: The portion of a word that is common to a set of (inflected) forms when all affixes are removed and is not further analyzable into meaningful elements.

 Prefer lemmas over stems.
 Stemming can be effective for very small collections.

+### Topic Modelling
+**Assumptions**:
+1. Each document consists of a mixture of topics.
+2. Each topic consists of a mixture of words.

+Topic modelling is an unsupervised technique:
+- Topic labels are not given.
+- The number of topics needs to be pre-specified.
+- Analogy: Clustering.

+#### Latent Dirichlet Allocation (LDA)
+A generative probabilistic model:
+- Topic: Probability distribution over fixed vocabulary.
+- Each document is a distribution over topicsd.
+    - Dirichlet distribution: Continuous multivariate probability distribution.
+    - The prior set on Dirichlet distribution is sparse.

+Generate a document as a bag of words: Sample topic $$\rightarrow$$ words.

+Challenges of LDA:
+1. Choose the number of topics.
+2. Random initialization of clustering leads to non-deterministic outcome.
+    - Alternative: Non-negative matrix factorization (NMF).
+3. Interpret the output.

+Use LDA output for classification?\
+Represent document as "bag of topics" (label documents with topics).
+A vector with the topic ids as features and the topic probability as value (use topics as features).

+How to evaluate?
+1. Topic coherence, also used for optimizing the number of topics.
+For example, use a word2vec model to measure similarity of words inside a topic and between topics.
+2. Human evaluation: Word intrusion.

 ### Classification
 1. Task definition.